pace-neutrons/Horace/documentation/user_docs/docs/manual/Correcting_for_sample_misalignment.rst

 - When you are still accumulating data (e.g. on the beamline):

-  Calculate what the goniometer offsets for regeneration
+  Calculate the goniometer offsets needed for regeneration

 Option 1 : apply the correction to an existing sqw file